 But the yields offered by most high-yield savings accounts leave much to be desired.
 The average savings account today yields just 1%, while the most lucrative offer savers upwards of 2.25% per year.

 While that’s more than a typical checking account, it may still leave savers in a position to lose money.
-According to the St. Louis Fed, the rate of inflation, or the amount by which the costs of goods and services are projected to rise, will be 2.2% for 2019.
+According to the St. Louis Fed, the inflation rate – the amount the costs of goods are projected to rise – will be 2.2% for 2019.
 That means savers need to earn at least that amount in order to break even.

 Brokerage Accounts: More Risk, More Reward

 Whereas high yield savings accounts offer a fixed rate for savers, brokerage accounts allow them the flexibility to choose from a set of options, each with their own risks and rewards.
 Fortunately, brokers like Charles Schwab and Fidelity make it easy for new savers to become investors.

 Once you have deposited money into a brokerage account, you’re ready to make your money make money for long-term goals.

 Investors looking for the safest possible investments may look to U.S. Treasuries or money market funds.
 While no investment returns are ever guaranteed, both options are considered exceptionally safe.
 For example, Vanguard’s Short-Term Treasury Fund (VFISX), which invests in U.S. Treasury bills that will mature in the next 1 to 5 years, has generally returned between 0% and 4% in the years since the financial crisis.